Axobot-org/Axobot/docs/server.rst

 * partner_role: A role given to every administrator of a partner server.
 Default to None.
 * poll_channels: List of channels in which the bot will add the reactions 👍 and 👎 to each message
 * private_leaderboard: Allow non-members to see your server XP leaderboard on our website.
 Default to False.
-* rank_in_dm: Boolean indicating whether the rank command message should be sent as a private message or not.
+* rank_in_private: Boolean indicating whether the rank command message should be sent as a private message or not.
 If the value is set to :code:`True`, the message will be sent in DM or as an ephemeral message.
 * ttt_emojis: List of emojis used to play on tic-tac-toe.
 Two emojis must be entered: one for the bot, and one for the player.
 Discord emojis as well as server emojis can work.
 * update_mentions: A list of roles which will be mentioned in each update changelog.
 You can enable those changelogs with the `bot_news` option.
 Default to None.
 * voice_category: Category used by the automated voice channels system (see `below <server.html#voice-channels-managment>`__)